Become a Creator today!Start creating today - Share your story with the world!

 Speaker

-So I am going with you, Comey, to win this fight, and I'm to say Albright gets cocky and gets knocked out, and I don't know if I'm to. because I don't know how many times I get knocked out because I don't have a KO percentage in front of me.
+So I'm going with you, Comey, win this fight, and I'm to say Albright gets cocky and gets knocked out, and I don't know that for while. because I don't know how many of my kids get knocked out because I don't have a KO percentage in front of me.

 01:02:59